CoolBeansProgramming/Bellabeat-Case-Study/README.md

 ## Applications
-Excel will be used to load and clean the data.
+Excel will be used to load and take an initial pass for issues, R to transform and explore the data, and Tableau to interactively visuallize the data.

-## Cleaning Process
+## Initial Pass

 1) Make sure there are no blank entries in the data by using filters.
 2) Convert Id field to text data type as no numerical equations are needed for this field.